 Where possible move all cables out the way or hide them well.
 It’s not safe for your puppy to play with these so if they can’t be moved be sure to always supervise your pup.

 Your garden is also an ultra-sniff zone for your dog.
-However, there are many plants and flowers that are toxic for dogs.
+However, there are many plants and flowers that are toxic for dogs such as daffodil bulbs and yew trees.
 Below are some of the most popular garden plants and flowers and a full list can be found here.

 TOP TIP: Make sure your garden boundaries are secure so your pup can’t escape.
 Remember to never leave your pup unattended in the garden, unfortunately dog theft is on the rise and sadly a high percentage are stolen from their own gardens.